 Passing north of Koh Taphao Noi, proceed to the first channel marker.
 Head towards the second channel buoy, then proceed directly to the headland east of the river entrance.
 Coming from the east, stay close to Laem Phap Pha to join the channel markers north of the drying bank.

-Diesel fuel in large quantities, water, ice and provisions are available at the fishing port and at the shipyards further upstream on the left and on the right.
+Diesel fuel in large quantities, water, ice and provisions are available at the fishing port and at the shipyards further upstream on the left and right.

 8 miles from Ao Chalong

-On the eastern tip of the southern part of Phuket, separated from the main island by a small river, the area’s main fishing depot – Koh Siray – gives access to the island’s main commercial shipyards.
-These yards mostly take care of local fishing vessels and shallow draft tour boats, but after several years experience, they are able – and have the facilities – to handle keelboats.
-Appropriate cradles are available but bookings must be made in advance.
+On the eastern tip of the southern part of Phuket is the area’s main fishing depot.
+A small river separates Koh Siray from the main island.
+The river gives access to the island’s main commercial shipyards.
+These yards mostly take care of local fishing vessels and shallow draft tour boats, but after several years’ experience, they are able – and have the facilities – to handle keelboats.
+Appropriate cradles are available, but bookings must be made in advance.

 A photograph or plan of your underwater hull shape will assist the yard foreman in safely slipping your boat.
 All yards offer electricity, water and transport to town.